 Warning!
 Read the manual and the Safety Data Sheets before starting the analysis.
-Safety Data Sheets are available in the download area from www.pika-weihenstephan.com.
+Safety Data Sheets are available in the download area from our website https://pika-weihenstephan.com.
 All handling steps should be performed under sterile conditions.
 Wear appropriate protective clothing and powder free gloves.
 The use of filter tips is recommended.